smonto2/PTFA/README.md

 # Probabilistic Targeted Factor Analysis (PTFA)

-`ptfa` provides an implementation of Probabilistic Targeted Factor Analysis, a probabilistic extension of Partial Least Squares (PLS) designed to extract latent factors from features $(X)$ with pre-specified targets $(Y)$ in mind for optimal prediction.
+**PTFA** is a probabilistic extension of Partial Least Squares (PLS), designed to extract latent factors from predictors $(X)$ and targets $(Y)$ for optimal prediction.
 It leverages an Expectation-Maximization (EM) algorithm for robust parameter estimation, accommodating challenges such as missing data, stochastic volatility, and dynamic factors.

-The framework balances flexibility and efficiency, providing an alternative to traditional methods like Principal Component Analysis (PCA) and standard PLS by incorporating probabilistic foundations.
+The framework balances flexibility and efficiency, providing an alternative to traditional methods like principal component analysis (PCA) and standard PLS by incorporating probabilistic foundations.

 ## Features